MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-scaling.md

 :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff** Configuring and fine-tuning event-based autoscaling can be complex, and improper configuration might lead to over-provisioning or under-provisioning of resources.

-:::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff** Configuring and fine-tuning event-based autoscaling can be complex, and improper configuration might lead to over or under-provisioning of resources.

 ### Optimize demand and supply